Japan's big banks expand into global aircraft financing, leasing

-Banks including Sumitomo Mitsui Financial Group Inc (SMFG) (8316.T) and Mitsubishi UFJ Financial Group Inc (8306.T) are also venturing into aircraft leasing as more airlines opt out of owning fleets in favor of leaner balance sheets.
+Banks including Sumitomo Mitsui Financial Group Inc (SMFG) and Mitsubishi UFJ Financial Group Inc are also venturing into aircraft leasing as more airlines opt out of owning fleets in favour of leaner balance sheets.

-"We see opportunities to earn spreads we cannot ever charge on corporate loans," said Takeshi Sasaki, senior manager of structured finance at Sumitomo Mitsui Trust Bank Ltd (8309.T), which set up an aircraft financing team last month.
+"We see opportunities to earn spreads we cannot ever charge on corporate loans," said Takeshi Sasaki, senior manager of structured finance at Sumitomo Mitsui Trust Bank Ltd, which set up an aircraft financing team last month.

 Banks are also drawn to aircraft financing because it is perceived to be safer than general corporate loans.
 In the event of a default, lenders recover a bigger share of the loans by selling the jet.